smebberson/docker-alpine/alpine-nginx/README.md

 By default, if nginx crashes, the container will stop.
 This has been configured within `root/etc/services.d/nginx/finish`.
 This is so the host machine can handle any issues, and automatically restart it (the docker way, `docker run --autorestart`).

 If you don't want this to happen, simply replace the `root/etc/services.d/nginx/finish` with a different file in your image.
-I like to `ln -s /bin/true /root/etc/services.d/nginx/finish` in those instances.
+I like to `ln -s /bin/true /root/etc/services.d/nginx/finish` in those instances in which you don't need a finish script and want to have the service restarted by s6.

 ### Nginx configuration